CiscoDevNet/cmx-api-server/README.md

     Any other value is considered false.
 This will filter for probing only clients when true and associated only clients if false.

   * **/api/config/v1/version** Returns the version information for the CMX API Server.
+  * **/api/config/v1/hash** Returns the hashed password based upon the salt provided.
+    * The API supports the parameter **salt**.
+This is the salt to use to hash the password.
+    * The API supports the parameter **password**.
+Password to hash based upon the salt.

   * **/api/metrics/v1/notifications** Returns the metrics for CMX notifications sent to the CMX API Server.